praveens-git-bit/techconnect/exercise6.md

    ![Task-6.2_1.png](media/labMedia/Task-6.2_1.png)

-2. Click on **Refresh** button, expand the **dbo** and you can select the mirrored tables to see data preview. and then click on **New SQL query** button from the menu bar.
+2. Click on **Refresh** button, expand the **dbo** and you can select the mirrored tables to see data preview.
+Now, click on **New SQL query** button from the menu bar.

    >**Note:** If the tables are not visible, please wait for a couple of minutes and then click the **Refresh** button again.

      ![Task-6.2_2.png](media/labMedia/f63.png)

-3. Copy below **SQL query** in query editor to explore mirrored data and perform your analysis.
+3. Copy following **SQL query** in query editor to explore mirrored data and perform your analysis.

     ```
     Select distinct [ProductName]